How to Increase University Staff Efficiency

 - Decorate the walls with paintings

-- Bring in new furniture with bright colors and appealing patterns
+- Bring in new furniture with bright colours and appealing patterns

 Besides beautifying the office, allow faculty and staff to add personal touches to their offices and bring in anything else they may enjoy—like candles, flowers, or family photos.